md-sadik-hossen/md-sadik-hossen/README.md

 ### Ulterior Engineering International
 #### Electrical Design Engineer | March 2022- August 2022
 - Prepared and corrected site drawings using AutoCAD and produced hand-drawn field sketches to meet industry standards and execution plans.
-- Designed PLC-related projects, programming, and control panel design using TIA Portal.
+- Designed PLC-related projects, programming and control panel design using TIA Portal.
 - Provided guidance and training in the field of electrical automation to students.

 ### Sotej
 #### Organic Farmer | October 2019 - Present
 - Produced high-quality, nutrient-rich food using ZBNF and other natural farming models.
 - Increased soil health and productivity by reducing environmental impact.
-- Despite efforts, couldn't meet market demand in terms of size and color and struggled to build consumer trust due to lack of certification.
+- Struggled to meet market demand regarding size and color due to lack of certification, impacting consumer trust.
-- Faced challenges controlling pests during the rainy season due to a lack of proper guidance from industry experts.
+- Faced challenges in controlling pests during the rainy season due to insufficient industry guidance.

 <details>
 <summary><h3>What Inspired Me to Become a Full-Time Organic Farmer:</h3></summary>